-For those who want to supplement basic mediation training with hands-on experience, CDSC offers a supervised mediation program.
+For those who want to supplement basic mediation training with hands-on experience, CDSC offers a supervised mediation program, like an apprenticeship, called a Practicum.
 Newly-trained and less experienced mediators are provided an opportunity to:

 - Observe actual mediations.

 - Receive supervision and feedback to improve skills.

 Choose to begin your Practicum with 5 or 10 sessions, with the option to extend your experience in 5-session increments.
 If you sign up for 5 sessions, we ask that you complete the Practicum within 6 months.
 If you sign up for 10 sessions we ask that you complete the Practicum within 12 months.
 Within those constraints, the schedule is flexible to meet your needs.

 * Reduced fee is available for newly-trained mediators who participate in CDSC's Mediation Training and enroll within 2 months of completion.

 Prerequisite: At least 30 hours of an SJC-approved Mediation Training